(Pictures shared by our community)

 - Modeling this exciting era is a snap with Walthers latest HO releases, featuring 13 different cars factory-finished in yellow and gray, with later styles of side sills, ends, diaphragms, trucks and other details.

-- Later details featured on this car include
+- Later style details featured on this car include

-- Notched Side Sills, 8' Nystrom Trucks w/Clasp Brakes
+- Straight Side Sills, 8' Nystrom Trucks w/Disc Brakes